israelpablo/DatoMasivos/Unit2/Practices/Practica7.md

 ## Practice 7

-this a practice we need import the necesary complements on this case we need add the libraey necessary.
+this a practice we need to import the necessary complements in this case we need add the library necessary.

 ```